Are you tired of switching between saving accounts to get the best interest rate on your savings?

 I think that the 3 hours is just a disclaimer in case anything happens for a transfer.
 However, I’m not willing to take this risk, especially if I need the money immediately.

-This is the main drawback of the SingLife Account, since the transfers take a longer time compared to a FAST transfer.
+This is the main drawback of the SingLife Account, since the transfers take a longer time compared to a normal FAST transfer.